Viktor-Sok/DLS_Computer_Vision/GAN/README.md

 ![](assets/80_epochs.jpg)

-As training further would lead to model collapse, i.e. the generator will generate the same image almost all the time:
+As training for additional 40 epochs would lead to model collapse, i.e. the generator will generate the same image almost all the time:

 ![](assets/120_epochs.jpg)